tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 layout: post
 ---

 Out of all the advice I give I tend to give this one the most often.
 It's old-school advice drilled into me when I was in college.
-I pass it along to all my students still because I believe it's just as relevant now to our industry.
+I pass it along to all my students still because I believe it's just as relevant now to our industry:

 <blockquote class="large">
 	<p>Always keep an updated portfolio.</p>